 As an environmentally focused practice, we enjoy taking on Paragraph 80 schemes as it is a chance for us to really push the ecological credentials of a design in a way that is poetic and unique.
 We believe all new homes should have a minimal carbon footprint and where appropriate can also deliver homes are completely ‘off grid’.
 These schemes are an opportunity to specify the state of the art technologies and test new products that are coming to the market.
 To us, Paragraph 80 is an exciting piece of policy.
 We are pleased that it exists to protect the countryside yet also to offer a creative possibility for the very best that architecture can offer.

-A soft, flexible approach It is easy to assume with Paragraph 80 that a ‘bigger is better’ approach to project management is more likely to succeed.
-It has been mentioned in early articles on Paragraph 55/79 (now Paragraph 80) that clients may need to be willing to spend up to £100,000 on gaining planning permission.
-Whilst this is no doubt a possibility, in our experience it is possible to gain Paragraph 80 approvals for a substantially lower figure.
+A sensitive, flexible approach It is easy to assume with Paragraph 80 that a ‘bigger is better’ approach to project management, and clients may need to be willing to spend beyond £100,000 on a planning submission.
+Whilst this is no doubt a possibility, in our experience it is possible to gain Paragraph 80 approvals for a substantially lower figure (especially for a modest family house).
 We have found that taking a collaborative and flexible approach, establishing a positive dialogue between various critiquing parties, is the best route to success, as opposed to taking a more adversarial approach.
-In terms of planning, this approach gives the local authority the opportunity to comment upon proposals and assist in steering the development towards an approach that is more likely to gain approval.
+In terms of planning, this gives the local authority the opportunity to comment upon proposals and assist in steering the development towards an approach that is more likely to gain approval.